ethdebug/solidity-data-representation/src/types.md

 1. External functions with a specified amount of `gas` or `value` attached (even if that amount is zero).
+2. Functions created by `using ... for ...` directives.
-2. Special functions defined by the language.
+3. Special functions defined by the language.
 This means globally available functions; functions which are members of arrays; functions which are members of addresses; and functions which are members of external functions.

 So, the question of how these are presently represented when stored, is that they are not.
+(There are other presently unstoreable functions, too, but since their unstorability is due to other issues, we will not discuss them here.)

 ### Overview of the types: Multivalue types
 {"gitdown": "scroll-up", "upRef": "#user-content-types-overview", "upTitle": "Back to Types Overview"}